 - In Angel Crush, The female members of the Oak family all have closed eyes.
 This trait also gives them Magical Eyes with varying powers.

-- In Black Butler, Ciel has his mother's blue eyes.
+- In Black Butler, Ciel has his mother Rachel's blue eyes.
 It's mentioned occasionally how much Ciel looks like his mother (even by his father).

 - Fullmetal Alchemist:

-- Ed has his father's eyes.
+- Ed and Alphonse (when his soul's not stuck in an armor) have their father Hohenheim's eyes.
 It's eventually revealed that it is a mark of Hohenheim being ethnically Xerxian; i.e., belonging to a lost civilization.

 - When Armstrong is introducing his tiny little sister, who claims that she has the same eyes he does.
 It's the ONLY thing she has in common with him, appearance wise.